 R. David Spreng has served as a member of our board of directors since 2011.
 Mr. Spreng is the founder and has served as managing general partner of Crescendo Ventures, a venture capital firm, since its formation in 1998.
 Mr. Spreng has been active in the formation and development of nearly 50 technology companies, 17 of which have completed initial public offerings.
 Mr. Spreng has been a participant and a panelist at the World Economic Forum's annual meeting in Davos, Switzerland, and is a member of the World Economic Forum's Technology Pioneers selection committee and on the World Economic Forum's Steering Committee for Entrepreneurship and Successful Growth Strategies.
-Mr. Spreng also presently sits on the Advisory Board of the Silicon Valley Executive Network, is a member of the Silicon Valley Leadership Group and previously served as a member of the board of directors of a number of private technology-focused companies.
+Mr. Spreng also presently sits on the Advisory Board of the Silicon Valley Executive Network, is a member of the Silicon Valley Leadership Group and previously served as a member of the board of, and chairman of the Government Affairs Committee of, the National Venture Capital Association (NVCA).
+Mr. Spreng currently serves on the board of directors of a number of private technology-focused companies.
 In addition, Mr. Spreng previously served on the board of directors of Compellent Technologies, a publicly-traded provider of enterprise-class network solutions, from 2006 to 2011, prior to its acquisition by Dell.
 Mr. Spreng has previously been named as a defendant in several cases arising out of his service as a member of the board of directors of three public companies.
 Mr. Spreng is a graduate, with distinction, of the University of Minnesota.
 Our board of directors has concluded that Mr. Spreng's extensive familiarity with the venture capital industry and experience as a director of other publicly traded companies, provides our board of directors with valuable insight and perspective, and that therefore he is qualified to serve as a member of our board of directors.